- Recognize possible safety risks of internet use by school-age children.

-With the rise of technology, bullying has become common through such technology as instant messaging, cell phones, email, and social networking sites.
+With the rise of technology, bullying has become common through services like instant messaging, cell phones, email, and social networking sites.
 This type of bullying can include (but is not limited to) being threatened, harassed, humiliated, embarrassed, or otherwise targeted by another child.
 Bullying of this type can easily spiral out of control with a message, rumor, or photo forwarded to a group of recipients.

 Exposure to Inappropriate Content

-There are many ways you can keep children safe on the Internet.
-Watch this video to learn about a few strategies for ensuring cybersafety.
+There are many ways you can keep children safe on the internet.

 You should also be aware of warning signs that a child is experiencing trouble.
 There are a few warning signs that can help you identify a child who is facing online victimization, through bullying, predatory interactions, or viewing inappropriate content.